TechWithHer/AWS-Infrastructure-Platform-Template/Implementation.md

 #### Updated: Dynamo DB depreciated and replaced by S3 native locking

+(New Version : 29.08.2025)
-This is for storing the tfstate files of different environments along with S3-native locking in S3 bucket.
+S3 bucket was used for is for storing the tfstate files of different environments along with S3-native locking(Replaced by Dynamo DB).

-There will be only 1 S3 Bucket created with 3 keys for different environments as mentioned above.
+Only one S3 Bucket created with 3 keys for different environments as mentioned above.

 ### Important Learning:

-In the backend folder , the resource I am creating is simply S3 bucket with standard s3 attributes like: versioning + encryption + public-access blocking + TLS-only acces etc. When this same backend is called in the backend block of the terraform block in different environments, we can use use-lock.
+We cannot use the S3-native locking while creating the S3 bucket.
+We can add standard s3 attributes like: versioning + encryption + public-access blocking + TLS-only acces etc.

+**S3-native locking is a Terraform backend feature.
+It is enabled when Terraform stores state in an existing S3 bucket; it is not an attribute used while creating the S3 bucket itself.**

+So:
+use_lockfile = true belongs to the Terraform S3 backend configuration, not the aws_s3_bucket resource.

 ### Architechture